FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

+### QUICK TODOS

+- Make the urls one word with many slashes..... camelCase or hiphen-separated doesn't work well out here!

+### UPLOADING VIDEOS TO YOUTUBE DEMISTIFIED

+Wow!
+It is really not hard!
+There are only three major aspects to it:-

+- We need a headers , body/metadata and then we wait for the response.
+- As for the header , we only need to pass the access token and the content type which is application/json
+- As for the body , we need to pass the snippet and status which are objects with their own properties.
+- As for the response , we need to get the location header from the response and then upload the video file using a PUT request.
+- The location header is the url that we will use to upload the video file.
+- The video file is uploaded as a binary file.

 ### EXTENDING APP FUNCTIONALITY BY MAKING USE OF AVAILABLE TECHNOLOGIES

 - There is no need of reinventing the wheel for technologies that are out there.